edgi-govdata-archiving/web-monitoring-ops/README.md

 ### Validate certificates.

-Each certifcate requested above provides a CNAME name and value that must be created to show that we control the domain that we would like to certify.
+Each certificate requested above provides a CNAME name and value that must be created to show that we control the domain that we would like to certify.
 Obtain this name and value.